 Perfect overnight flight length: ~12 hours

-To me this is the perfect flight length.
-If I really want to enjoy the flight, I typically like to stay awake for the first four hours.
-At least on an ultra longhaul flight.
+To me the perfect overnight flight length is 12 hours.
+If I really want to enjoy the flight, I typically like to stay awake for the first four hours, at least on an ultra long haul flight.
 That way I can enjoy a meal service, which takes maybe two hours, and then unwind with a movie or enjoy any other onboard amenities.

 I’m not much of a sleeper, though ideally I’d get roughly six hours of sleep.